 Some of the most stunning holiday decor can be found in the parks after nightfall.
 Each of the four Disney parks offers unique illuminations and nighttime spectaculars, but one of the best is Sunset Seasons Greetings at Hollywood Studios.
 Projections turn the Hollywood Tower Hotel into a Muppets-themed gingerbread house, Frozen’s Arendelle, and more.

-While marveling at these wonders is included in the price of park admission, Magic Kingdom is also home to a special paid nighttime offering on select nights.
-Disney Very Merriest After Hours features fewer crowds, easy access to attractions, and some seriously interesting (and unexpected) entertainment, including a reindeer hoedown and party with residents of the North Pole at “Club Tinsel.”
+While marveling at these wonders is included in the park admission price, the Magic Kingdom is also home to a special paid nighttime offering on select nights.
+Mickey’s Very Merry Christmas Party features fewer crowds, easy access to attractions, plentiful cookies and hot cocoa, and some seriously interesting (and unexpected) entertainment, including a futuristic, space-themed holiday spectacular in Tomorrowland.

 Festive food and drink

-Disney is known for having a bevy of year-round food items shaped like its famous mascot, but during the holiday season it amps up the cuteness factor with even more Instagram-worthy food and drink items.
-Sure, there’s Mickey-shaped gingerbread cake pops, cinnamon rolls, chocolate piñatas, sugar cookies, and more—but also try the penguin cupcakes, Olaf-shaped hot cocoa bombs, and reindeer-shaped mousse.
+Disney is known for having a bevy of year-round food items shaped like its famous mascot, but during the holiday season, it amps up the cuteness factor with even more Instagram-worthy food and drink items.
+Sure, there are Mickey-shaped gingerbread cookies, mousse, cakes, cinnamon rolls, tarts, and more—but also try the Olaf-shaped hot cocoa bombs and reindeer-shaped chocolate pinatas at Disney Springs, snowman sugar cookies and Christmas tree marshmallows at Disney’s Hollywood Studios, and more.

-Adults can sip their way through numerous bars located throughout Disney, each decked out in elaborate decor and featuring appropriately named libations such as Fireside Cider, Elf Elixir, Claus Mo, Snowman on the Beach, and spiked hot chocolate and milkshakes.
+Adults can sip their way through numerous bars located throughout Disney, each decked out in elaborate decor and featuring appropriately named libations such as Fireside Cider, Red-Nosed Margarita, Claus Mo, Yule Mule, Poinsettia Spritz, and spiked hot chocolate and milkshakes.

 You don’t even have to enter the theme parks to enjoy some of the very best holiday experiences at Disney.
 Each of the resort’s more than 25 hotels and campgrounds offers larger-than-life seasonal displays and events.
 Check out Disney’s Grand Floridian Resort & Spa for a 14-foot-tall gingerbread house that doubles as a storefront.
 Take the monorail to view a modern display at Disney’s Contemporary Resort before celebrating in the tropics (with a side of Dole Whip) at Disney’s Polynesian Village Resort.